About Us

 Negotiated a $99 million settlement on behalf of sales representatives of Novartis Pharmaceuticals for failure to pay overtime — after securing a U.S. Court of Appeals for the Second Circuit reversal of summary judgment against the employees.

 Settled a case involving a young African American man and father of two who died in custody due to complications from sickle cell anemia.
-The estate and family alleged that Sonoma County, jail personnel and medical staff, and outside medical providers neglected to provide proper care and treatment over the course of more than one week and allowed him to die of severe dehydration, a well-known and preventable risk of sickle cell disease.
-The case fully settled after a one-month trial against certain
+The estate and family alleged that Sonoma County jail personnel and medical staff as well as outside medical providers neglected to provide proper care and treatment over the course of more than one week and allowed him to die of severe dehydration, a well-known and preventable risk of sickle cell disease.
+The case fully settled after a one-month trial against certain defendants.

-And in 2011, David Sanford spoke at the United Nations on the Novartis gender discrimination case.
-The United Nations recognized the Novartis matter as among the top 10 cases worldwide in furthering women’s rights.
+In 2011, David Sanford spoke at the United Nations on the Novartis gender discrimination case.
+The United Nations recognized the Novartis matter as being among the top 10 cases worldwide in furthering women’s rights.

 2012